Copyright © 2016

 Again Carmelo went into a stream of Spanish before he recovered and continued.

 "The French had done terrible things to my mother before they used their knives to end her pain.
 For this alone I will kill many.
-It was the O'Malley that came along near dark.
+It was the O'Rourke that came along near dark.
 He saw what had happened.
-Ah Patron, to see the O'Malley in anger is a terrible thing.
+Ah Patron, to see the O'Rourke in anger is a terrible thing.
 He brought me here to Portugal where my Padre was.
 Since then I have been back and forth but now I have my own Patron.
 You and I, we will do great things to those French pigs."

 Thomas could not resist wiping the tears from his eyes as Carmelo finished his story.
 As Carmelo unrolled his bedding and set his few belongings in one of the small draws in the little cabinet, Thomas removed his jacket and helmet.
 It was time to take a rest while they waited for the new drummers.